Congrats! You’ve got a great side hustle idea … now you just need money to get it off the ground.

 And having enough money to start and grow your business is important.
 According to a recent study by CB Insights, 38% of startups fail because they can’t raise new capital.
 Similarly, “money” is consistently among the top struggles for side hustle founders.

-In this guide, I’ll share the most popular ways to fund your new business, so you can choose the path that makes the most sense for you.
+In this guide, I’ll share the 9 most popular ways to fund your new business, so you can choose the path that makes the most sense for you, complete with real-world examples and actionable strategies you can use today.

 Ready?
 Let’s do it!